holidaycheck/tech-blog/_posts/2019-06-08-browsertools#2-loading-dependencies.md

 In the chart one should see that some requests start at the same time.
 These requests have most probably been triggered by the same resource.
 For example the "main.css", the logo and the "main.js" files start to get loaded around the same time, as the first resources.
 This is because the HTML file that directly references them, triggers the loading of these files.
 The browser reads the HTML file, interprets it and finds `<link>` and `<script>` tags that reference those resources, so they start to get loaded, hence they have the lowest `startTime`.

 In the chart one can also see that the fonts start loading way later.
-This is because they are referenced inside the CSS file, which means the CSS file needs to be loaded first to know that the according fonts need to get loaded.
+This is because they are referenced inside the "main.css" file, which needs to be downloaded and read by the browser first to know that the according fonts need to get loaded.
 This way one can understand better how the browser handles the resources, in which order and also using which constraints to load them.

 ## The `initiatorType` Attribute